YevheniiKilovyi/taxi-service/README.md

 # About the application

 That's a simple taxi web application, which can work with basic CRUD operations.

+# Features
+* registration like a driver
+* autethentication like a driver
+* create/update/remove a manufacturer
+* create/update/remove a driver
+* create/update/remove a car
+* display list of all manufacturers
+* add driver to car
+* get cars for current autenthicated driver
+* logout system

 # Structure of the project

 Application has basic structure with adherence to all SOLID principles and N-tier architecture :